Reading Challenges for PreK-6th graders!

 How to Participate

 Students choose 25 nonfiction titles and record them on their reading log as they read over the course of this academic year.
-Remember to ask for one of our Challenge packets and get registered at the library to get the latest news.
 Students choose three titles from each category and ten books on any topic they select.
+Keep track of your progress and earn prizes on your reading challenge bookmark.
 Students are welcome to log nonfiction books they have been assigned in school.
-When they finish all 25 books, they can come to the library to receive a special sticker, a certificate of completion, and a free book.
+Stop by the library to see what prizes you have earned.
+Once you’ve completed reading all 25 books, you will be able to select a book to keep from our Reading Challenge bookshelf.

 READsquared: To complete this Challenge online, you will need to record the titles you have read on the Missions page.
 There are 6 missions with titles such as “3rd Grade True 25 – Animal Books”.
 Each mission covers of the 6 required categories.
 You do not have to do the categories in any particular order, just record the title and author of the book in the appropriate mission as you go.
 When you have finished all the books in a particular mission, that mission will become complete which will give you points towards badges and mini-games.
 When you have finished all 5 missions, you have completed the 3rd Grade True 25 Challenge!